 Overview

-Popliteal artery entrapment syndrome (PAES) is an uncommon condition that affects the main artery behind the knee.
-That artery is called the popliteal artery.
-In this condition, the calf muscle is in the wrong position or it's larger than usual.
+Popliteal artery entrapment syndrome, also called PAES, is an uncommon condition that affects the main artery behind the knee.
+That artery is the popliteal artery.
+In this condition, the calf muscle is in the wrong position or is larger than usual.
 The muscle presses on the artery.
 The artery becomes trapped, making it harder for blood to flow to the lower leg and foot.

 Popliteal artery entrapment syndrome is most common among athletes.